 Marketing & Communications Committee

-Chaired by Board Member Amy Yan (email@example.com) and Andrea Pfenning (firstname.lastname@example.org).
+Chaired by Board Member Amy Yan (firstname.lastname@example.org) and Humera Oazi (email@example.com).
 This committee runs all marketing and communications associated with the Women’s Bond Club and is responsible for promoting the Club and brand: “Lead.
 Learn.
 Return.”
 As a team we manage on-going responsibilities as well as special projects.
 Our regular duties predominantly center on written communication and we are now embarking upon multimedia platforms.
 We chronicle each of our educational events and work with liaisons to obtain stories on our community outreach and other programs.
 We are also responsible for maintaining the Women’s Bond Club brochure and assisting other committees with marketing and other communications.
 The time commitment is flexible and typically requires 4 to 8 hours per month, including monthly team meetings that rotate between phone calls and in-person sessions.

 For more information on specific MARKETING/COMMUNICATIONS volunteer opportunities and the required skills, CLICK HERE.